albar965/littlenavmap-manual/src/en/MAPDISPLAY.rst

 More than one alternate can be added to the flight plan.
 Legs to the alternate airports originate all from the destination.

-Disabled if airport is already departure, destination or an alternate.
+This menu item is disabled if airport is selected as destination or already an alternate.

 The distance to the farthest alternate is considered in the fuel calculation.